Search

 What kept you busy in the past?

-"I was mostly into tennis and soccer during my teenage years in Tilburg.
-Especially with soccer, I played at Willem II.
-Besides my high school education, I wanted to work in the hospitality industry, but this turned out not to be such a good combination with soccer.
-Therefore, I stopped playing top sports and developed my increasing interest in the Hotel Management School Maastricht."
+“I was mainly involved in tennis and football during my teenage years in Tilburg.
+Particularly with football, I played at Willem II.
+In addition to my secondary school education, I wanted to work in the catering industry, but this turned out not to be a good combination with football.
+That's why I stopped top-level sports and developed my increasing interest in the Hotel Management School Maastricht.”

-Did your family also work in the hospitality or hotel industry?
+Did your family also work in the catering or hotel industry?

-"No, not at all.
-My family at the time actually wanted me to go to heao or study economics.
-So my choice of hotel school was not in their line of thought, but I was accepted and have never regretted my choice of study."
+"No not at all.
+At the time, my family actually wanted me to go to college or study economics.
+My choice for the hotel school was not in line with their expectations, but I was accepted and have never regretted my choice of study.”

 How did you end up in your current job?

-"I did an internship at a company that purchased hotel rooms and organized conferences, later Weekendjeweg.nl.
-There I came in as a management trainee and left as deputy director.
-In 1993 we organized a successful congress in Huis ter Duin.
-This event greatly pleased the hotel's organization, so I was offered the position of sales manager.
+“I did an internship at a company that purchased hotel rooms and organized conferences, which later became Weekendjeweg.nl.
+I came in as a management trainee and left as deputy director.
+In 1993 we organized a successful conference in Huis ter Duin.
+The organization of the hotel was very pleased with this event, so I was offered the position as sales manager.
 I grabbed this opportunity with both hands and never left.
-In 1995 I married my wife Marianne, this made me a member of the Huis ter Duin family, the owners.
-Since 2016 I have held the role of managing director, with my role feeling more like my hobby than actual 'work'."
+In 1995 I married my wife Marianne, which made me a member of the Huis ter Duin family, the owners.
+I have been in the role of managing director since 2016, where my role feels more like my hobby than actual 'work'.”

 Who was your wheelbarrow?

-"During my career I have known three important wheelbarrows.
-I got to know Roland Rijpma, the founder of Weekendjeweg.nl, when he was my internship supervisor at Centerparcs.
-A few years later he started for himself and I did my aforementioned management internship.
-Roland taught me a new line of business, as we were extremely innovative in the 1990s.
-Our focus then was on automation and as the years progressed, Weekendjeweg.nl became wildly popular.
+“During my career I have known three important wheelbarrows.
+I met Roland Rijpma, the founder of Weekendjeweg.nl, when he was my internship supervisor at Centerparcs.
+A few years later he started his own business and I did my aforementioned management internship.
+Roland taught me a new sport, because we were very innovative in the 90s.
+Our focus then was on automation and as the years progressed, Weekendjeweg.nl became extremely popular.

 The role of Marian Noorlander, my predecessor as director, has also been special.
 I took over from her 23 years after I started at Huis ter Duin.
-At the international level, Onno Poortier was important to me.
+On an international level, Onno Poortier was important to me.
 As the former CEO of Peninsula Hotels, he put me on the map in the international hotel world.
-Onno also got me on the board of Preferred Hotels (the marketing organization of Huis ter Duin).
-He taught me the intricacies of the luxury 'hotel trade' as well as what it's like in a boardroom."
+In addition, Onno put me on the board of Preferred Hotels (the marketing organization of Huis ter Duin).
+He taught me the ins and outs of the luxury 'hotel business' and how things work in a boardroom.”

-You've been in the business for 28 years now.
-What is the big difference between the hotel business then and now?
+You have now been in the business for 28 years.
+What is the big difference between the hotel industry then and now?

-"The definition of luxury has been reinvented today.
-Before, luxury hotels were mostly very stiff and traditional.
-In recent years, luxury has become much more contemporary and more a combination of high touch and high tech.
-A development that only works out positively for us where Huis ter Duin, as a family business, switches quickly.
-Especially in times like these."
+“The definition of luxury has been reinvented today. were before luxury hotels mainly very stiff and traditional.
+In recent years luxury much more contemporary and more of a combination of high touch en high tech.
+A development that has only been positive for us, with Huis ter Duin acting quickly as a family business.
+Especially in times like these.”

-Speaking of the current corona period, what have you learned as managing director of Huis ter Duin over the past period?
+If we talk about the current corona period: what have you, as managing director of Huis ter Duin, learned in the past period?

-"I noticed that hospitality and hospitality are definitely one of the important life needs of people.
-That awareness is good for the profession because it kept me thinking about areas for improvement and developments as a hotelier.
-Unfortunately, of course, there is also a lot of vulnerability in this industry and last year we had to make a sad decision to let go of a number of colleagues."
+“I have noticed that catering and hospitality are definitely one of the most important necessities of life for people.
+That awareness is good for the profession, because it kept me, as a hotelier, thinking about areas for improvement and developments.
+Unfortunately, there is also a lot of vulnerability in this industry and last year we had to make a sad decision to let go of a number of colleagues.”

 What is your greatest passion in your profession?